 There are lots of ways to encourage your body to stretch and some of the more popular exercises can get you stretching well.
 Yoga, Pilates and group exercise classes taken by a professional such as Callisthenics, Step or Aerobics should include a good session of stretching at the end of the class.
 They often won’t!

-You can check out a good range of literature about the right and wrong ways to stretch with probably the simplest book ever written about the subject still being one of the best; Stretching by Bob Anderson.
-(Get it from Amazon after linking from the 24/7 website) Simple diagrams and explanations tell you how to do each exercise without worrying about complicated procedures that you need to follow.
+You can check out a good range of literature about the right and wrong ways to stretch with probably the simplest book ever written about the subject still being one of the best; ‘Stretching’ by Bob Anderson.
+Simple diagrams and explanations tell you how to do each exercise without worrying about complicated procedures that you need to follow.

 Yoga is probably the best known way to keep a supple body.
 Yoga has many areas of study including diet, fasting, meditating and sticking to a set of suggestions about how to live, but our aim here is just to encourage you to stretch.
 The rest may come when you see the benefits that a strong and supple body can give you.
 Pilates initially requires greater concentration on strength in order to develop muscle tone and allow stretching to occur.
 Again it will help to develop the desired elasticity with no great sweating sessions.